CLSherrod/clsherrod.github.io/_posts/2008-11-27-black-friday-from-your-computer.md

 date: 2008-11-27 23:03:38
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/black-friday-from-your-computer/"
+permalink: /black-friday-from-your-computer/
 ---
 The first time I went out of the house on Black Friday I had no idea it was the most popular shopping day of the year.
 I was new to Phoenix Arizona and before when I lived in Alaska shopping was 45 minutes away if the weather was ideal.
 So I never knew about Black Friday until I showed up at the biggest mall in Arizona.
 Oh did I mention that I wasn't use to crowds.
 I came back home with nothing and stressed.
 Never went out on Black Friday again.